 Vondugill Laugavegur Iceland

-Trek at the Doors of Hell (North itinerary)
+Trek to the Gates of Hell (Northern route)

-Beautiful hut to hut assisted 4-day trekking (or 5-day) along the west and north flank of Mount Hekla, one of Iceland's best known volcano and through the Fjallabak Natural Reserve to Landmannalaugar
+Beautiful hut to hut assisted 4-day trekking (or 5-day) along the west and north flank of Mount Hekla, one of Iceland's best known volcano and through the Fjallabak Natural Reserve.

 This beautiful strato-volcano (a volcanic edifice built over centuries through a series of volcanic eruptions) is still active and closely monitored by the volcanologists' seismographs.
 We hike along the volcano from a reasonably safe distance in order to maintain safety and we stay informed about the relative volcanic activity.